BawdyAnarchist/quBSD/Future_Development.md

 Crons - I have no crons running.
 This is probably something long term security that should be integrated and automated. man pages

+Intelligent resizing of fonts depending on dpi or xrandr resolution